 7 Most Effective Tools for Implementing Requirement 3

 This sample form includes a chart to collect possible financial and nonfinancial relationships from speakers/planners and a description of the process for discussing disclosures with speakers/planners.
 You can customize this form to send to your speakers or planners to get their full disclosure information for each course.
 The chart helps to suggest all possible relationships that should be disclosed so that speakers properly report.
+Also see this sample form [DOC] that can be used to meet multiple accreditors requirements for conflict of interest.

 This is an example of the format and language you should use in your promotional materials.
 This information also addresses where to place disclosures in promotional materials.
 Refer to this information when designing your course promotion pieces so they will meet the disclosure requirements for course registration.